X-WMS/xwms-package/README.md

 ```

 Step 3: Configure your `.env` file
-Add your XWMS credentials and settings to .env:
+Add your XWMS credentials and settings to `.env`:

 ```bash
 XWMS_CLIENT_ID="your_client_id"